-A recent study on hospital re-admissions has highlighted the need for more precautionary measures and monitoring of patients during recovery in order to detect infections early and to ensure that patients do not return home while the risk of infection is still a concern.
+A recent study on hospital re-admissions has highlighted the need for more preventive measures and monitoring of patients during recovery to detect infections early and to ensure that patients do not return home while the risk of infection is still a concern.

 Hospital Readmission Study Results

-Many hospitals have recently sought more insight concerning the alarming rates of readmission that patients experience in order to prevent readmissions and provide better service to their patients.
-It has been difficult to address the issue of readmission in the past because medical professionals simply didn’t know what factors have had the greatest influence on the need for patients to return.
+Many hospitals have recently sought more insight concerning the alarming readmission rates that patients experience to prevent readmissions and provide better service to their patients.
+It has been difficult to address the issue of readmission in the past because medical professionals didn’t know what factors have had the greatest influence on the need for patients to return.

-Data was collected from 350 hospitals as part of a study performed in 2012 to determine the most common causes of readmission so that medical professionals could take proactive measures to lower the rate of hospital readmission.
+Data was collected from 350 hospitals as part of a study performed in 2012 to determine the most common causes of readmission so that medical professionals could take proactive measures to lower the hospital readmission rate.

 Legal Implications of Surgical Site Infections

-Taking extra steps to ensure that a patient is ready to be discharged and not at risk of contracting an infection are not only important steps to take in order to reduce the likelihood of readmission, but these measures will also limit the number of claims filed against hospitals for medical malpractice resulting from negligence.
+Taking extra steps to ensure that a patient is ready to be discharged and not at risk of contracting an infection is not only an important step to take to reduce the likelihood of readmission, but these measures will also limit the number of claims filed against hospitals for medical malpractice resulting from negligence.

 Do you have legal questions or concerns?
 Contact a Chicago medical malpractice attorney from Rosenfeld Injury Lawyers, LLC.